PaulPopat/SimpleGenetics/ReadMe.txt

 -------------------------------------------------------------------------------
 --- Getting something out of Simple Genetics ----------------------------------
 -------------------------------------------------------------------------------
+Simple instructions: Open the program.
+In the settings menu open a .gene save file.
+In the algorithm menu click run.
+Wait.
+In the audio menu click save output.
+Music!
+It will give you a preview audio as it calculates.

 The program runs a Evolutionary Algorithm, THIS WILL TAKE A LONG TIME TO PROCESS.
 As it calculates it will play back a demo of what is currently being calculated however it is mono and rough so it isn't exactly what you will get.